bckasper/Password-Generator/README.md

 2. The user clicks the button that says "Generate Password"
     a.
 If the user does not enter a number between 8-128 characters, they will receive an error message
     b.
-The error message appears if they click "OK" without entering anything, if they enter NOT a number, or if they enter a number <8 or >128
+The error message appears if they enter NOT a number, or if they enter a number <8 or >128
     c.
-If the user clicks CANCEL, they will go back to the start
+If the user clicks CANCEL or enters nothing and clicks OK, they will go back to the start

 3. The user then clicks through 4 prompts to determine if they want their password to include:
     a.
 Uppercase Characters